35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 A close look at the list homes built [under the council house building programme](<https://moderngov.southwark.gov.uk/documents/s121470/Appendix 1 Southwark Construction New homes programme scheme list.pdf>) that accompanies the update report supports the LTF analysis.
 According to this appendix nearly 40% of the new social housing comes from just three estate regeneration sites, with substantial demolition of council housing – the Aylesbury, the Tustin and the Ledbury estates.

-The Aylesbury is listed as delivering 581 social rent, on two sites, the Tustin 220 and the Ledbury 260 - 1,061 new social rent homes in total.
+The Aylesbury is listed as delivering 581 social rent, on two sites, with the Tustin providing 220 and the Ledbury 260 - 1,061 new social rent homes in total.

 #### The Aylesbury FDS